DmitriStark/Secure-Client-Messaging-Application/Readme.md

 ### Message Decryption

 1. The client receives an encrypted message
-2. The client decrypts the AES key using their private RSA key
+2. The client attempts to decrypt the AES key using their current private RSA key
+3. If that fails, the client tries all available keys in the key store
+4. If decryption still fails, the user can import a specific key for that message
-3. The decrypted AES key is used to decrypt the message content
+5. The decrypted AES key is used to decrypt the message content

+## Key Sharing Features

+Our application now includes robust key sharing capabilities:

+### Key Management UI

+- **Key Dashboard**: View all your encryption keys with their creation dates and status
+- **Generate Keys**: Create new keys at any time with a single click
+- **Share Keys**: Export any of your keys to share with trusted contacts
+- **Import Keys**: Import keys shared by others to decrypt their messages
+- **Backup All Keys**: Export all your keys to a single backup file
+- **Restore from Backup**: Restore all your keys from a backup file

+### Message Key Sharing

+- **Share Per-Message**: Export the encryption key for a specific message
+- **Import Per-Message**: Import a key for a specific encrypted message
+- **Multi-Key Decryption**: Automatically try all available keys for any message

 ## Best Practices